p-chung/kintensity/PAA2019/paa2019_abstract.md

 \int_{\alpha}^a \left[\int_{\alpha}^{a-x}l_y m_y l_{a-x-y}dy \right] m_x dx
 $$

-Here, $y$ indexes the daughter's age (i.e. the age of the mothers of the grand daughters being counted).
+Here, $y$ indexes the daughter's age (i.e. the age of the mothers of the grand-daughters being counted).

 Now moving _up_ generations, the probability of mother's survival can also be written in terms of age-specific survival and fertility: